loader image

 Hang Clean (HC):

-The hang clean is not very different from the clean, only the starting position is different.
-In the hang clean, the movement starts in the end position of the deadlift, i.e. the barbell hangs down from the body or just above the knee with arms outstretched.
-In German, the "hang clean" is known as the "Hangumsetzen".
+The "Hang Clean" is not very different from the "Clean", only the starting position is different.
+In the "Hang Clean", the movement starts in the end position of the deadlift, i.e. the barbell hangs down with outstretched arms on the body or just above the knee.
+In German, the "Hang Clean" is called "Hangumsetzen".

 Hang Snatch (HS):

-The "hang snatch" differs from the "snatch" only in the starting position.
-In the hang snatch, the movement starts in the end position of the deadlift, i.e. the barbell hangs down from the body or just above the knee with arms outstretched.
-In German, this is translated as a "hang snatch".
+The "Hang Snatch" differs from the "Snatch" only in the starting position.
+In the "Hang Snatch", the movement starts in the end position of the deadlift, i.e. the barbell hangs down with outstretched arms on the body or just above the knee.
+In German, this is translated as "Hangreißen".

 Heroes:

-Hero WODs are workouts that are named after fallen soldiers, police officers or firefighters.
-This type of workout is extremely demanding and is intended to honor the fallen and never forget them.
+Hero-WODs are workouts named after fallen soldiers, police officers or firefighters.
+This type of workout is extremely demanding, the intention is to honor the fallen and never forget them.

 High Bar Back Squat (HBBS):

 In this variation of the squat, the barbell is placed on the back in a high position.
-This variation has advantages for Olympic weightlifting exercises compared to the "low bar" squat, where the barbell is placed slightly lower on the back (see "LBBS").
+This variation offers advantages for Olympic weightlifting exercises compared to the "Low Bar" squat, in which the barbell is placed a little lower on the back (see "LBBS").

 Hip Extension:

-This word means "hip extension" and plays an important role in CrossFit, as a lot of energy can be gained through the explosive opening of the hips and can therefore be transferred to the weight, e.g. in Olympic weightlifting exercises and also in the normal "air squat".
-The hips and their strength play a central role in CrossFit.
+This word means "hip extension" and plays an important role in CrossFit, as a lot of energy can be gained through the explosive opening of the hip and can thus be transferred to the weight, e.g. in Olympic weightlifting exercises and also in the normal "air squat".
+The hip and its strength play a central role in CrossFit.

 Hook Grip:

-The "hook grip" is called the "thumb clamp" in German and is mainly used in Olympic weightlifting exercises to have better control over the barbell.
-The thumb clamp involves gripping the bar, moving the thumb inwards and then placing the index finger over the thumb.
-At first it is unfamiliar and painful, but you get used to it and can then hold the barbell much better.
+The "Hook Grip" is called "Daumenklemme" in German and is mainly used in Olympic weightlifting exercises to have better control over the barbell.
+With the thumb clamp, you grip the bar, with the thumb moving inwards and then the index finger is placed over the thumb.
+Initially unfamiliar and painful, but you get used to it and can then hold the barbell much better.

 Jerk: